SebastienBini/cpp-relocation-proposal/implicit-extraction.md

 Naturally, this should hold for all aggregate class types, not only those which participate in the tuple-like protocol;
 however, it should be restricted to ensure that destructors (of the complete-object class type) are not bypassed and that any invariants holding between the data member relocated from and other data members are not broken.
-This is accomplished by requiring that every class type whose subobject is relocated from has no user-declared special member function.
+This can be accomplished by requiring that every class type whose subobject is relocated from has no user-declared special member function.